Anglo-Austrian Bank: Sale of the Austrian operations and restructuring into Anglo-International Bank

 The 1926 sale has often been referred to in Austria as the collapse of the Anglo-Österreichische Bank and the first step in banking sector consolidation in Austria.
 Formally, however, the Anglo-Österreichische Bank had already been replaced by a foreign institution in 1921.
 The reference Viennese business newspaper Die Börse stated in retrospect about the end of the Anglobank in Austria (excerpts): "The bank played an extremely important role in the history of Austria's reconstruction.
 It did so by building a bridge between London and Vienna, by attracting British financial circles to Austria at a time when the horizon was still completely overcast, and by persuading Austria that powerful forces were at work to help it.
 But this beneficial result ceased when the Austrian stabilization plan was implemented and the connection with the Bank of England began to bear fruit."

 After the Creditanstalt took over the Anglobank branches in Vienna, the Austrian economy became even more dependent on the Bank of England, because the Anglo-International Bank, which was now under the total control of the Bank of England, subsequently acted as one of the largest shareholders in Creditanstalt, by then the largest Austrian bank.
 In addition to the large ownership stake in Creditanstalt, the Anglo-International Bank acquired all of Creditanstalt's previous overseas business in the UK.
 Zoltan Hajdu became a member of the supervisory board (Verwaltungsrat) and later of the executive board (Vorstand) of the Creditanstalt.
 Letzten Endes war die Bank of England über die Anglo-International Bank nicht nur Aktionär, sondern auch Gläubiger der Creditanstalt.

 The Anglo-International Bank went on to sell its other assets.
 By 1927, it sold much of its holdings in the Anglo-Czechoslovak Bank.
 The Budapest branch continued to exist for some time and was taken over in the early 1930s by the British and Hungarian Bank (Angol-Magyar Bank, est. 1890 as Magyar Kerskedelmi Rt. and renamed in 1920), for which the Anglo-International Bank received shares in the British and Hungarian Bank.
-The Anglo-International Bank then sold its branch in Zagreb to the Croatian Escompte- and Hypotheken, and its branch in Belgrade to the Bosnian Agrarian and Commercial Bank, again against blocks of shares and seats on supervisory boards.
-After the merger of these institutes to form the Yugoslav Union Bank, the Anglo-International Bank held a stake in Yugoslavia’s largest bank.
+The Anglo-Austrian Bank had earlier sold its branch in Zagreb to the Croatian Discount Bank, and also sold its branch in Belgrade to the Bosnian Agrarian and Commercial Bank, again against blocks of shares and seats on supervisory boards.
+After the merger of these institutes to form the Yugoslav United Bank, the Anglo-International Bank held a stake in one of Yugoslavia’s largest banks.
 A similar pattern applied in Romania.